adamcooke/staytus/README.md

 * RubyGems and Bundler
 * A MySQL database server

-## Installation
+## Installation from source

-Installing Staytus is easy and will only take a few moments.
-Don't forget, you need your status site to be available when you're other infrastructure is unavailable so why not deploy offsite using [Viaduct's](http://viaduct.io) free application hosting platform?
+Currently the only way to install Stayus is from the source repository.
+To do this, you'll need Git installed.

-Before start, you'll need to create a new MySQL database.
+Before start, you'll need to create a new MySQL database:

 ```text
 mysql$ CREATE DATABASE `staytus` CHARSET utf8 COLLATE utf8_unicode_ci;